top of page

 Precinct Delegates should:

-• Be politically active in their community
+• Be politically active in the community

 • Attend local municipality meetings, school board meetings and County Commissioner meetings